Here are our answers to some of our most frequently asked questions

 How long will the Scrubba™ wash bag last?

-This largely depends on how often you use the Scrubba™ wash bag, how rough you are with the Scrubba™ wash bag, and how well you following the instructions in our Care and Maintenance section of our Using Your Scrubba page.
+This largely depends on how often you use the Scrubba™ wash bag, how rough you are with the Scrubba™ wash bag, and how well you following the instructions in our Care section above.
 Treated well, the Scrubba™ wash bag should last for hundreds of uses.

 Is there a warranty on the Scrubba™ wash bag?